jundalisay/spblist/content/en/research/paracelsus/alchemy/notes.md

 P. 88	in the water, may bee so precipiated[precipitated] with
 P. 90	Cachymiies[Cachymies], red Talke, the Azure stone, and the like,
 P. 101	divers coloured coat, or sleeve.
 So every Magigrate[Magistrate]
-P. 109	and sordidly, and in stead of Wine hee mnst[must] drinke
+P. 109	and sordidly, and in stead of Wine he  mnst[must] drinke
 P. 112	Sidenote: What are Physignomicall[Physiognomicall] signes.
 P. 114	Sidenote: Roling[Rolling].
 “Roling” was an acceptable spelling when this was originally written, however I wanted to make clear that the root word was “roll”, not “role”.
-P. 114	and easily explosing[exposing] himselfe to dangers.
+P. 114	and easily explosing[exposing] himself to dangers.
 P. 115	otherwise skilfull enough in the Art of Physiogmony[Physiognomy]
 P. 116	Sidenote: Nothing can be judged by by[2x] the manners,
 P. 124	and accordiug[according] to its substance, measure, and